 About the company

 Indy Speech Services is a DOE-approved speech-language pathology (SLP) practice and an NYC certified minority and women-owned business founded by medical SLP, Frida Matute, in 2014.
 Her team of four medical SLPs focuses on providing the gold standard of care as it relates to speech pathology while also providing the community with innovative programming like Playful Literacy, a play-based literacy class for kids ages 3 – 5.
 Indy Speech Services collaborates frequently with Advocates for Children, NYU Child Study Center, P.A.L.S and private local academies.

-Frida Matute is the Founding Executive Director of Indy Speech Services.
+Frida Matute is the Founding Executive Director of Indy Speech Services and Reading Readiness for Kids.
 She has a graduate degree from Northwestern University with a specific specialization in neurogenic communication disorders.
 She completed her clinical fellowship at NYU Rusk Rehabilitation where she treated both adults and pediatric patients in both inpatient and outpatient settings.
 She has been practicing as a medical speech-language pathologist for nearly a decade with ASHA and TSSLD certifications.
 She has appeared several times on Sirius XM Doctor Radio and has publications on American Speech-Language-Hearing Association (ASHA).

 We caught up with Frida and this is what she had to say: